code-bunny/licence-checker/README.md

 * A user has only one parent Licence, which can have multiple sub-licences attached;
 * The parent and sub-licences can be expired/revoked independently.

-So lets set, we have auth.
+So lets see, we have auth.
 Great that saved a few minutes.
 Products and sub-products, also known as modules.
 But lets go for products A user has a primary licance key for the main product A user can have many sub licance keys for products and sub-products